 Environmental Science is characterized by an integrative, multidisciplinary approach to environmental issues of concern to humans.
 This represents an exciting, rewarding area of science, which requires an especially strong academic background and an ability to think both analytically and comprehensibly.

 For students interested in careers that address solving environmental problems, there is the Biological Sciences major with an Environmental option.
 This rigorous option incorporates balanced studies in the natural sciences (biology, chemistry, physics, and earth sciences) with social sciences (economics, political science, and sociology).
 It also involves technology, business, law, ethics, and human relations and behavior.
 Students interested in this option should visit with an adviser to obtain the specific requirements.
 Environmental Science students may not pursue a minor in Biology.

 Biological Sciences Education and Comprehensive Science Education Majors

 Students interested in Biological Sciences Education or Comprehensive Science Education are encouraged to declare a double major in the discipline and in education (i.e., Biological Sciences Education and Biological Sciences).
-Such double majors may typically be earned by successful completion of a few additional credits.
+Such double majors may be earned by successful completion of a few additional credits.
 Students should contact their advisers or the Office of Registration and Records for details, and are encouraged to declare their primary and secondary majors with the Office of Registration and Records, Ceres 110.

 Students who intend to teach biology in the secondary schools should make their intentions known to the School of Education and consult with a biology education adviser in the Department of Biological Sciences early in their programs to make certain that they have a well-designed program and take the professional education courses required for state teacher certification.